 - Taking the SAT or ACT is not required.
 If you have previously taken the SAT or ACT, it is recommended that you have an official score report sent to Cornell by the testing agency.
 It is not necessary to take the SAT or ACT if you have not previously done so.

 - If you are an international transfer applicant for whom English is not the first language, you must submit a TOEFL or IELTS score.

 - Still have questions after reviewing this site?
 Please contact us at firstname.lastname@example.org.

 How to Apply

-We accept the Common Application (CA) including its Academic Report, College Report, and Mid-Term Report OR the Universal College Application (UCA) including its Transfer Supplement, Professor Evaluation, College Report and Cornell Mid-Term Report.
+We accept the Common Application (CA) including its College Report and Mid-Term Report OR the Universal College Application (UCA) including its Transfer Supplement, Professor Evaluation, College Report and Cornell Mid-Term Report.
 Remember to tell us about your coursework by submitting the course description form for your major in addition to your other application materials.